Tree surveys in Cheltenham – Planning Acceptance Guaranteed (or your money back)

-The good news is this isn’t the case.
+The good news is that this isn’t the case.
 At all.

 High average house prices and constraints on the land available for development has sparked a significant need for affordable housing in the town.
 Consequently, delivering affordable housing is one of Cheltenham Borough Council’s key priorities.
 Between 2015 and 2020, 340 affordable homes were built, and the Local Housing Needs Assessment indicates a need for more than ten times that number of affordable homes delivered between 2021 and 2041.
 This translates to an average of 194 affordable homes per year, every year.
 However, only 68 affordable homes were delivered per year, over the last five years.

 From this, it’s clear that development will have to happen.
 Therefore, it’s likely that sensible schemes will have the backing of the local authority through the planning process.
 Plans for a development near GCHQ are evidence of this stance.
-The proposed “Golden Valley Development” looks to develop a 154-acre mixed-use site to deliver circa 3,000 new homes as well as cybersecurity business facilities.
+The proposed ‘Golden Valley Development‘ looks to develop a 154-acre mixed-use site to deliver circa 3,000 new homes and cybersecurity business facilities.
 As well as providing a much-needed boost to the housing stock, this development will also create jobs, enhance the infrastructure of west Cheltenham, and cement Cheltenham’s reputation as an international centre of excellence for cybersecurity.

-Of course, not everyone (or even most people!) who need a tree survey is heading up a multi-million-pound development scheme.
+Of course, not everyone (or even most people) who need tree risk surveys are heading up multi-million-pound development schemes.
 However, the local authority’s attitude towards these large developments is telling.
 Positive attitudes here tend to be reflected in the way applications by smaller developers and homeowners are treated.
 So seeing these developments be considered and receive approval is often good news for development as a whole.

 Planning objections are not, however, an insurmountable hurdle.
-Where trees are impacted by your scheme, a tree report gives the Planning Officer the evidence they need to defend a decision to grant planning permission.
-And this is just one reason why you should see your tree survey as an investment, rather than a cost.
+Where trees are impacted by your scheme, a tree report gives the Planning Officer the evidence they need to defend a decision to grant planning applications.
+And this is just one reason why you should see tree surveys as an investment, rather than a cost.

 There are a few types of tree survey, but the one arboricultural report you’ll always need if there are trees on or near your development is called a BS5837 tree survey.

-In simple terms, this survey categorises the trees on your site from Cat A (ecologically and/or historically significant trees like the Montpellier Beech in the Montpellier Pleasure Garden before its removal) to Cat U – the dead, dying and dangerous.
+In simple terms, these tree risk surveys categorise the trees on your site from Cat A (ecologically and/or historically significant trees like the Montpellier Beech in the Montpellier Pleasure Garden before its removal) to Cat U – the dead, dying and dangerous.

-Your arboricultural surveyor will then produce an AutoCAD map (also sent to you as a PDF) that you can lay over your design and a report.
+Your arboricultural surveyor will then produce a high level AutoCAD map (also sent to you as a PDF) that you can lay over your design and a report.
 This report is the really crucial part because it will explain to the local authority how your scheme will protect higher quality trees and justifies the loss of lower quality trees via an exercise called an arboricultural impact assessment.

 It’s worth noting that the tree survey process isn’t just for the local authority’s benefit.
 It protects you too.

-By examining the trees on your site, your tree surveyor will be in a position to advise your design team of any risks those trees pose to your development.
+By examining the trees on your site, your tree surveyor will be in a position to advise your design team of any tree risk posed to your development.
 After all, the last thing you want is for your extension to be ruined by subsidence that stems from nearby roots.

-Ultimately, you want planning permission for your scheme.
+Ultimately, you want planning consent for your scheme.

 And, if you have a tree problem, we know that our tree report will get you through planning.